cdsantae/UCI-HAR/README.md

 # UCI-HAR
 Human Activity Recognition Using Smartphones Data Set

+The R script called <b>run_analysis.R</b> does the following.
+- Merges the training and the test sets to create one data set.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately labels the data set with descriptive variable names.
+- A tidy data set with the average of each variable for each activity and each subject.

 ##Abstract:
 Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.